 Service designers are aware of this and strive to increase the speed of provision in cheaper product locations, where possible.
 A good example of this is the speed with which fast food is provided.
 Where people will happily wait for a fancy meal, they need fast service for a cheaper, lower value meal.

-8 – Waiting alone feels longer than waiting in groups
+8 – Waiting Alone Feels Longer than Waiting in Groups

-When people are waiting on their own they experience a longer sense of waiting than when they feel that are part of a group or cohort.
+The eighth of the 10 Principles of Waiting is that when people are waiting on their own they experience a longer sense of waiting than when they feel that are part of a group or cohort.
 To overcome this, experience designers seek to create groups when possible and appropriate.

 An example of this could be the use of “boarding groups” by airlines.

 Physical discomfort makes people more acutely aware of the fact that they are waiting, and the converse is also true.
 The more comfortable we are, the less aware we are that we are waiting.

 Experience designers are aware of this and seek to make waiting locations comfortable, at least for some goods.

 A good example of this is the creation of airport lounges which make waiting for airplanes seem less onerous.

 10 – Waits Seem Longer to New or Occasional Users